zoushipeng/goahead/doc/paks/exp-js/README.md

     renderScripts(['!unwanted.js'], ['extra.js'])
 ```

-## minify-js
+## js-minify

-The minify-js service optimizes script files by minifying to remove white-space, managle names and otherwise compress the scripts.
+The js-minify transform optimizes script files by minifying to remove white-space, managle names and otherwise compress the scripts.
 By default, the script files use a '.js' extension, but will use a '.min.js' extension if the 'dotmin' option is enabled.

-## extract-js
+## js-extract

-To support using Content Security Policy headers, the extract-js service extracts inline scripts into external Javascript files.
+To support using Content Security Policy headers, the js-extract transform extracts inline scripts into external Javascript files.
 It will extract incline \<script> tags and onclick attributes into a per-page external script file.
 If the **extract** attribute is set to a filename, then all the scripts will be placed in that file.

 ## Example